spread-ai/docs-appsmith-fork/docs/creating-studio-applications.md

 To set data sources select **Data** in the left-hand side panel.
 This opens a settings window to connect your data from API services, integrations, or databases.
 You can save queries and mutations done in API services to use later in the logic of your application.

-For more on connecting data sources, see [AppSmith Datasources](https://docs.docs.spread.ai/connect-data/reference).
-Please be aware that not all data sources in AppSmith are supported by SPREAD Studio.

 ### Build the UI

 In the **Editor** view (from the options in the left-hand side panel) you can drag and drop widgets from the **Widgets** tab to start building your user interface.
 Widgets are resizable and can be moved around the canvas.
 Each widget opens a property window in right-hand side of the screen, where you to set details for that widget and style it individually.

-For example, the **DatePicker** widget has options for setting the date format, the default date, the label position and text, and other settings associated with dates.
+For example, the [DatePicker](/reference/widgets/datepicker.md) widget has options for setting the date format, the default date, the label position and text, and other settings associated with dates.
 The **Style** tab is where you can set font, color, and border options.
 You can delete or copy a widget by selecting the icons at the top of the properties window.

 Certain widgets allow you to use variables for their settings.
 In Studio, variables are enclosed by double curly braces.
 For example: `{{ '{{ app1.myVariable }}' }}`.
-For more on widgets and their options, see the [Widget Reference](reference/studio-widget-reference.md).

 ### Write the logic

 Certain widgets allow you to use variables for their settings.
 In Studio, variables are enclosed by double curly braces.
 For example: `{{ "{{ app1.myVariable }}" }}`.
-For more on widgets and their options, see the [Widget Reference](reference/studio-widget-reference.md).

 The logic of your application determines what happens when the user enters data, clicks on a button, or performs any action in your application.
 In many cases the logic will be attached to events that the user may perform on a widget.
 For example, an **onClick** event for a button could trigger a JavaScript function, execute a query, or change the contents of the screen.